arnaldpuy/sensobol/README.md

 # sensobol: an R package to compute variance-based sensitivity indices

 The ``R`` package ``sensobol`` provides several functions to conduct variance-based uncertainty and sensitivity analysis, from the estimation of sensitivity indices to the visual representation of the results.
-It implements several state-of-the-art first and total-order estimators and allows the computation of up to third-order effects, as well as of the approximation error, in a swift and user-friendly way.
+It implements several state-of-the-art first and total-order estimators and allows the computation of up to fourth-order effects, as well as of the approximation error, in a swift and user-friendly way.

 ## Installation
 To install the stable version on [CRAN](https://CRAN.R-project.org/package=sensobol), use